computerchuck/ASIC-X11-Miner/DR-1/README.md

     - Getting started with [Linux](setup-linux.md)
     - Getting started with [Rasperry Pi](setup-rpi.md)
 - [FAQ](FAQ.md)
-    - Frequently Asked Questions about DR-1
+    - Frequently Asked Questions about the DR-1
 - [Hardware Specs](Specs.md)
     - Technical specifications about the DR-1
 - [Latest Release](https://github.com/PinIdea/ASIC-X11-Miner/releases)
+    - Latest release of the mining software for the DR-1

 ## Contributions